-Police searching for boyfriend of woman found badly decomposed in Baton Rouge home; man wanted for separate crime
+Police searching for husband of woman found badly decomposed in Baton Rouge home; man wanted for separate crime

 Latest Weather Blog

-Police searching for boyfriend of woman found badly decomposed in Baton Rouge home; man wanted for separate crime
+Police searching for husband of woman found badly decomposed in Baton Rouge home; man wanted for separate crime

 Trending News

-BATON ROUGE - Three days after a woman’s badly decomposed body was found in a Baton Rouge home May 12, police got a warrant for her boyfriend’s arrest in an unrelated crime.
+BATON ROUGE - Three days after a woman’s badly decomposed body was found in a Baton Rouge home May 12, police got a warrant for her husband’s arrest in an unrelated crime.
 Joseph Solar III has not yet been arrested, and the cause of Bridget Boutwell’s death has not been determined.

 Boutwell’s sister Danielle Boutwell told WBRZ that Solar told family members Boutwell had shot herself.
 She had been out of touch with her daughter and sister for about two weeks before her daughter communicated with Solar after being unable to reach her mother on Mother’s Day.